BenLDouthwaite/benldouthwaite.github.io/content/blog/programming/site-setup/index.md

 ### Outstanding tasks:

+- [ ] Home page design.
+  - [ ] Either light mode, or toggle from light to dark.
+  - [ ] Links to: Projects, Blog, Notes
+    - [ ] Projects link out to github, have summary and link to blog post / notes from development.
+    - [ ] Blog have effort in writing.
+Separate folder from Notes.
+    - [ ] Notes are for me, to reference./ when studying.
+  - [ ] Footer.
+  - [ ] Contact links, LinkedIn / Github.

 - [ ] Home page links to categories pages
   - [ ] First just link out to Japanese notes in an organised way
 - [ ] Can I remove the date in frontmatter, or automate it?